stypr/clubhouse-py/README.md

 > What if someone uses your code to do malicious activities?
 Wouldn't that be an issue?

 1. Evil people with evil intentions will do bad things even if the sourcecode wasn't released.
 2. There has been already numerous reports of trollers doing bad things around here and there. ([Reference](https://github.com/ai-eks/OpenClubhouse)) These trollers have also disclosed their sourcecode, so please have some time to check their source code.
-They did their own stuff without even referencing my source code.
-This already implies that evil people will always try to break stuff and do bad things.
+These guys did their stuff without even referencing other's source code.
+This already shows that evil people will always try to break stuff and do bad things regardless of any other helpful factors.
 4. What I shared on GitHub is a very basic thing that a reverse engineer can do.
 It's technically not difficult to get these information snatched from the binary.
 5. Clubhouse has a straightforward API with some unknown security mechanisms; They have implemented things to ban you for excessive usage.
 6. DO NOT even try anything if you don't really know what you're trying to do.
 I have been mentioning the same message over here and there.